microsoft/vscode-docs/docs/java/java-project.md

 TOCTitle: Project Management
 ContentId: 251cba68-c77f-4ac6-a5de-1fab8dcca867
 PageTitle: Syntax Mode, Maven Support, Java Package, and Dependency Management in Visual Studio Code
-DateApproved: 6/17/2019
+DateApproved: 7/6/2020
 MetaDescription: Maven Support, Java Package and Dependency Management in Visual Studio Code
 MetaSocialImage:
 ---

 # Java project management in VS Code

-This document will give you an overview of how to work with your Java project using the [Java Dependency Viewer](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-dependency) as well as the Syntax Mode which works best for reading and navigating through source files even without a project structure.
+This document will give you an overview of how to work with your Java project using the [Java Dependency Viewer](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-dependency) as well as the Lightweight Mode which works best for reading and navigating through source files even without a project structure.

 If you run into any issues when using the features below, you can contact us by clicking the **Report an issue** button below.